jasonmacduffie/Nephelai/README.md

 The below listing provides several traits, which help to contextualize what an encounter with the monster is like:

 *   **Robustness** refers to the overall resilience of the monster in combat, by analogy with a real-world animal.
+    *   0: Frailer than an untrained, sentient humanoid
     *   1: Baseline for untrained, sentient humanoids
     *   2: Domestic Mule
     *   3: Wild Boar